Loaded with Omega 3's and ready in under 30 minutes, this grilled salmon with lemon garlic sauce is sure to please any palate.

 To our delight, we dined on the most flavorful, rich and tender salmon of our lives.
 The recipe I'm sharing with you today brings back so many great memories of Seattle.

 No sockeye salmon available?
 No worries - this recipe works well with any type of salmon or fish.
 When possible, always purchase wild salmon but don't skip the fatty fish if it's not available.
-In fact, recent studies show that the health benefits of salmon out weigh the potential risks of purchasing farm raised salmon.
+In fact, studies show that the health benefits of wild salmon outweigh the potential risks of purchasing farm-raised salmon.

 Your fork is waiting.

 - 20 oz salmon (cut in 3-4 oz filets)